Our Mission

 Director of Communications & Digital Strategy

-• Yasmin Badshamiah is a communications strategist and collaborator focused on abolition, animal liberation, and collective care.
-A multiracial queer femme, survivor, mother, and immigrant settler, they bring 17 years of vegan practice and a deep commitment to decolonial ethics into every part of their work.
+• Yasmin is a communications strategist and organizer rooted in collective care.
+A multiracial queer femme, survivor, mother, they bring 17 years of vegan practice and a deep commitment to decolonial ethics into their work.

 Living in the so-called United States set off a process of learning and unlearning: about power, survival, responsibility, and what it means to build in a place designed to exploit.
 That path sharpened their understanding of communication as both political work and care work.
 Whether shaping strategy, writing poetry, or building sanctuary through mutual aid, Yasmin moves with tenderness, precision, and fire.